Coping With Social Anxiety And The Fear Of Being Judged

-Social anxiety can involve the fear of acting in such a way around others that may cause judgment or a negative impression.
 Social anxiety disorder is a prevalent mental illness involving frequent social anxiety and fear of judgment.
 People with social anxiety disorder are often classified as shy, withdrawn, indifferent, or unfriendly.
-However, these stereotypes can take away from the core concept of the condition: the fear behind it and the behaviors that can follow.
+However, these stereotypes can detract from the core fear and behaviors behind the condition.

-If you lived with a fear of being judged, you might be experiencing symptoms of social anxiety disorder.
-In these cases, it may be helpful to know how to cope with these symptoms and find hope for socialization.
+If you live with a fear of being judged, you might be experiencing symptoms of social anxiety disorder.
+It is possible to learn how to cope with these symptoms and find hope.

 Getty/Luis Alvarez